ibm-cloud-docs/solution-tutorials/vmware-as-a-service-vdc.hidden.md

 To connect to the virtual machine using the web console:
 1. Click on Launch Web Console to open a local console to the virtual machine.
-2. Using the web console, log into the virtual machine using root as the user ID and the password you captured from the previous step.
+2. Using the web console, log in to the virtual machine using root as the user ID and the password you captured from the previous step.
 3. You should then be able to ping Internet resources such as www.ibm.com, showing that the networking is complete and working.